AhsanAliUet/riscv-3-stage-pipelined-processor-core/README.md

 `make -f Makefile_Linux run_cli`

-The following command will run the core in GUI of Cadene (If you have it, otherwise error):
+The following command will run the core in GUI of Cadence Xcelium (If you have it, otherwise error):

 `make -f Makefile_Linux run_gui`